Leonildayyy/Bike-Share-Case/README.md

 These metrics can be used to guide Cyclistic's marketing strategies, customer segmentation, and operational planning to increase annual memberships and improve overall service.

 # Insights Summary
+Highlight exclusive benefits such as member-only events, priority access, or special discounts to encourage casual riders to convert to annual memberships & loyalty programs or rewards for members who use the service frequently during weekdays.

+Implement targeted marketing campaigns around Top Stations to further increase engagement.
+Implement station-specific enhancements during the evenings, such as additional amenities, events, or promotions.

+I used Python to process the data and create visualizations for this case study.